BritishGeologicalSurvey/disolv/README.md

 ![In file 2](/Images/flowscsv.PNG)

 ### initialcondition.csv
 This file contains the depth vs. concentration data for the initial state.
-DiSolve.py will interpolate the data onto a 1D grid with the spatial discretization given in *in.csv*.
+DISOLV will interpolate the data onto a 1D grid with the spatial discretization given in *in.csv*.
 If these data are FEC data rather than concentration data (e.g. in kg/m<sup>3</sup>), set "*Initial condition given as concentration (1) or as FEC (2)*" to 2 in *in.csv*.

 ![In file 3](/Images/incon.PNG)